-The author grew up in northern Quebec and migrated to Toronto via Montreal and Michigan.
-She studied Arts at McGill University and Library Science at University of Toronto before discovering workshops and residencies in creative writing.
-She has participated in such opportunities at:
+I grew up in northern Quebec and migrated to Toronto via Montreal and Michigan.
+I have been writing since I was a young child, but only started to publish books at the age of 70.
+I studied Arts at McGill University and Library Science at University of Toronto before discovering workshops and residencies in creative writing.
+Some of the opportunities I have participated in:

 - York University.
 Glendon Campus.
 Writing Workshop.
 Summer 1973.